Home/ Blog / Articles

 1. Padlocks

-• Cons: May not provide the highest level of security against skilled lock pickers.
+• Cons: Lower-end models may not provide adequate security against skilled lock pickers or bolt cutters.

 • Best for: General-purpose toolboxes in low-to-medium-risk environments.